Joan & Joseph Birman Research Prize in Topology and Geometry

-The Joan & Joseph Birman Research Prize in Topology and Geometry was established in 2013 and is a prize given every other year by the Association for Women in Mathematics to an outstanding young female researcher in topology or geometry.
-The prize fund for the award was established by a donation from Joan Birman and her husband, Joseph Birman.
+The Joan & Joseph Birman Research Prize in Topology and Geometry is a prize given every other year by the Association for Women in Mathematics to an outstanding young female researcher in topology or geometry.
+The prize fund for the award was endowed by a donation in 2013 from Joan Birman and her husband, Joseph Birman, and first awarded in 2015.